denevell/Natch-Android/README.md

 * Login from any page
 * 403/401 logs you out?
 * Tech task: Unit tests from gradle
-* Tech task: Use a lower resource hungry emulator in the docker container.
 * I should be able to see new threads notification, a la g+
 * Sliding add thread
 * Sliding add post